rendleyhq/docs.rendleysdk.com/getting-started/clips.md

 ```

 ::: warning
-The duration of the video clip is being inferred from the media data.
+The duration of the video clip is inferred from the media data.
 If you want to modify it, you can use trimming.
 :::

-::: details List of the supported formats
+::: details List of Supported Formats
 | Format | Support |
 | ------ | :-----: |
 | MP4 | ✅ |